WordPress Known Issues

 It's especially ill-advised to use Multisite to set up many distinct/separate sites — e.g. running different plugins, for different customers — on a single code installation.

-See Modules and Plugins with Known Issues for an up-to-date list of modules and plugins that do not work with or are not supported by Pantheon.
+See Modules and Plugins with Known Issues for a list of WordPress plugins that are not supported and/or require workarounds.

 Since WordPress 4.5, a bug exists affecting the upload of large dimension images regardless of file size.
+This generally presents itself as an "HTTP error" when uploading.
 See this core issue for more information.